RSAjail Writeups - Blue Water CTF 2024

 We now have 2 very big problems to tackle:

-• We can no longer store variables, since the walrus operator := is 2 characters long
+- We can no longer store variables, since the walrus operator

-• We can no longer perform integer division, since // is 2 characters long
+is 2 characters long - We can no longer perform integer division, since

-Singular variable
+Singular variable⌗

 With no walrus operator, there seems to no way to store values across multiple expressions.
 Without being able to store values, solving the challenge is impossible.

 But actually, there is still a variable we can use and modify.
-In the Python interpreter, _ is a special variable which stores the result of the last expression:
+In the Python interpreter, _

 >>> 1+1